umt-dm/umt-dm.github.io/src/md/post/json-format.md

 <video src="/uploads/vid/json-format.mp4" controls></video>

-You can [Download Video](/uploads/vid/json-format.mp4) if it is buffering slowly.
+You can <a href="/uploads/vid/json-format.mp4" download>Download Video</a> if it is buffering slowly.
 We do not have much processing power on our free server.

 ## Examples